A Dietitian’s Guide To Eating More Sustainably

 Here are simple ways to reduce food waste: freeze leftovers before they spoil, use vegetable scraps such as carrot peels and onion skins to make vegetable stock, avoid over-shopping for food by planning your weekly meals, use leftover vegetables in soups and stir-fries, turn stale bread into croutons or breadcrumbs, and make smoothies or banana bread with overripe bananas.

-6. Ditch the plastic
+6. Ditch the single-use plastic